-Here's my wanderlusty guide to the best DIY virtual tours of landmarks and museums in France.
+Here’s my wanderlusty guide to the best virtual an online tours of important landmarks and museums in France.

 Do you wish you were in France right now?
 Or do you dream of France, but just can’t afford to go?
 Or maybe you just need some destination or cultural inspiration to cure cabin fever?

 Well, there’s a fix.
 Now, you can virtually tour many of France’s must see sites online, right from the comfort of your couch or computer.
 You can visit stunning landmarks, monuments from ancient Rome, beautiful chateaus, art-filled museums, UNESCO sites, and more.
 Ooh la la!

 With the click of a mouse, you’ll be transported to the City of Light.
 Grab some wine and cheese, preferably of French vintage.
 Let’s tour France virtually.
 Allons-y!

 The Best Virtual Tours of French Landmarks and Museums

 Here’s my list of destinations in France that you can enjoy online:

 1. Mont Saint-Michel, Normandy

 Mont Saint-Michel is one of the most visited landmarks and most beautiful towns in northern France.
 It’s dedicated to the Archangel St. Michael.
 It’s a breathtaking Gothic fortress-style island commune rising dramatically from the bay.
 Both the rock top abbey and the cobbled alleys will leave you in a medieval state of mind.